AherRahul/design-system/README.md

 ## Installing

-- Cuida can be installed with npm:
+- RDS can be installed with npm:

 ```bash
 npm i @sysvale/cuida;